geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 1. After having completed the prior task, you should still be logged into your Domain Controller VM (LON-DC1) as the **Administrator** and a password of **Pa55w.rd**; if not, then do so now.

-2. You should also have the Power BI Service open in your Internet Explorer browser; if not, then open a new browser tab, enter **https://app.powerbi.com** in the address bar, and sign in as **Holly.**
+2. You should also have the Power BI Service open in your Edge browser; if not, then open a new browser tab, enter **https://app.powerbi.com** in the address bar, and sign in as **Holly.**

 3. In the **Power BI** tab in your browser, in the left-hand navigation pane, select **My Workspace.**